krzentner/language-world/data/text-davinci-003/chain_md/button-press-topdown-wall-1.md

 Steps:  1.
-Line up the gripper as viewed from above  2.
-Re-align the gripper with the wall in the way  3.
-Push down on the button from the top
+Put gripper above the button  2.
+Move gripper to the wall  3.
+Put gripper on top of wall  4.
+Push down on button from wall side
-    When we have a wall in the way, we need to line up the gripper with the wall first.
-Put the gripper so that it's at an angle above the button.
+    First we should put the gripper above the button.
-    - When the robot's gripper is not angled above button, the robot should put gripper angled above button.
+    - When the robot's gripper is not above button, the robot should put gripper above button.
-    Then re-line up the gripper so that it's parallel to the wall in the way.
+    Now, move gripper to the wall on the left of the button.
-    - When robot's gripper is not parallel with wall, the robot should align gripper to wall.
+    - When the robot's gripper is not near the wall, the robot should move gripper to the wall.
-    Now that the gripper is lined up, we can push down on the button.
+    Now put print gripper on top of the wall.
+    - When the robot's gripper is not on top of the wall, the robot should put gripper on top of the wall.
+    Finally, push down on the button using the wall to keep the button in place.
-    - When the robot's gripper is parallel to the wall and is above button, the robot should push down on button.
+    - When the robot's gripper is on top of the wall, the robot should push button down from wall side.